 Students studying in Norway, and who have paid their tuition fees, will have access to the GPs associated with their college/university.

 The Public Dental Health Services offers free treatment (except braces) to children (ages 0–18).
 For people between the ages of 19 and 20, the Public Dental Health Services covers 75% of expenses.
 Adults will need to pay out-of-pocket for dental services, although there are some exceptions.
 If you have purchased private insurance, contact your provider to see if dental care is covered and to what extent.
+To find a dentist in your area, you can search via the Tannlegerinorge (Dentists in Norway) directory.
+If you need a dentist in an emergency, search here.

-Average Wait Time to See a Doctor in Norway
+Average wait time to see a doctor in Norway

-To see a doctor in Norway, you will need an appointment.
+To see a doctor in Norway, people can get an appointment on the same day they call.
+However, wait times become noticeably longer when specialist care or hospital treatment is involved.
 Medical centers are open between 8:00 to 15:00 and you can usually get an appointment the same day you call.
+If you require hospitalization during your treatment, under specialist recommendation, you will be expected to wait.

-Giving Birth in Norway
+Giving birth in Norway

 Giving birth in Norway as non-residents will require the parents to apply for a residence permit for their baby or a registration certificate once they are born.
 The Norwegian Directorate of Immigration (UDI) is the one to contact for this.
 This must be done within the first year of the child’s life.
-Both parents must have legal residence in Norway.
+Giving birth is completely free for all pregnancy appointments; midwife visits, and hospital costs are fully covered, including C-sections.
 The same rules apply if you are giving birth in Norway as a permanent resident.
+Giving birth in Norway without health insurance is not a problem.
+The cost of having a baby in Norway is free, regardless of coverage.
+Expats should note that giving birth in the Scandinavian country for citizenship is only possible if at least one of the parents is Norwegian.

-The Benefits of Giving Birth in Norway
+The benefits of giving birth in Norway

 Having a baby in Norway as a foreigner entitles you to child benefits if: